GuoyuYin/Pacaller/README.md

-# Pacaller: Packet-Syscall Ensemble Fuzzing for Linux Kernel Network Stack
+# Pacaller: Packet-Syscall Coordinated Fuzzing for Linux Kernel Network Stack

-Pacaller is a packet-syscall ensemble fuzzer designed for the Linux kernel network stack.
+Pacaller is a packet-syscall coordinated fuzzer designed for the Linux kernel network stack.
 It addresses the unique challenges of network stack testing by integrating three key techniques.
 First, Pacaller performs automated configuration analysis to enhance code reachability into network-specific modules.
 Second, it systematically extracts network resources from the kernel source code to generate protocol-aware syscall specifications and packet models.
-Finally, Pacaller employs an ensemble fuzzing methodology that coordinates syscall execution with packet injection to test their complex interplay.
+Finally, Pacaller employs an coordinated fuzzing methodology that coordinates syscall execution with packet injection to test their complex interplay.
 This integrated approach enables Pacaller to uncover deep vulnerabilities within the network stack that are inaccessible to conventional fuzzing approaches.

 ## Key Features